ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ## Google Map / Bing Map

-If GPS data is available, the ride is shown on a Google Map, or a Bing Map.
-You need to be connected to the internet.
+If GPS data is available, the ride is shown on a Google Map, or a Bing Map. _Note: You need to be connected to the internet._

-The functionality provided on the maps differs on what Google or Bing are delivering (e.g. other views, zoom, rotate).
+The functionality provided on the maps differs on what Google or Bing is offering (e.g. multiple views, zoom, rotate).
 GoldenCheetah itself adds capabilities to:

-* Show Start/End point - special icons for start/end point of track appears
+* Show Start/End point of the track - special icons for start/end point of track appears
 * Show Intervals - by marking one or more interval in the 'Side Bar'- 'Intervals' pane, the part of the track belonging to the intervals is 'highlighted'.
 The start points of all intervals are always marked in a track - and you can also 'Mouse-Click' on the markers to 'highlight' and interval (only for Google).
-* Color - the color of the track gives an indication about the Power Zone you have been riding a certain track - colors are the same like in the color shading of the power-graphs
+* Color - the color of the track gives an indication about the Power Zone you have been riding a certain track - colors are the same like in the color shading of the power-curves

 ## 2d Plot